Harvest (Neil Young album): Writing

 "The Needle and the Damage Done" was inspired directly by an overdose by bandmate Danny Whitten, who would later succumb to his addictions.
-The song was also inspired by several artists Young had seen fall to heroin, as he explained to a January 1971 audience:
+The song was also inspired by several artists Young had seen fall to heroin, as he explained to a January 1971 audience.

-I got to see to see a lot of great musicians before they happened.
-Before they became famous.
-When they were just gigging.
-Five and six sets a night.
-Things like that.
-I got to see a lot of great musicians who nobody got to see for one reason or another.
-But strangely enough the real good ones that you never got to see was because of heroin.
-And that started happening over and over.
-And then it happened to some that everybody knew about.

 "Words (Between the Lines of Age)", the last song on the album, featured a lengthy guitar workout with the band.
-In his 2012 memoir Waging Heavy Peace, Young reveals that the song "Words" was inspired by Young's growing fame, and the first cracks in his relationship with Snodgress:

-"Words" is the first song that reveals a little of my early doubts of being in a long-term relationship with Carrie.
+In his 2012 memoir Waging Heavy Peace, Young reveals that the song "Words" was inspired by Young's growing fame, and the first cracks in his relationship with Snodgress: "Words" is the first song that reveals a little of my early doubts of being in a long-term relationship with Carrie.
 It was a new relationship.
 There were so many people around all the time, talking and talking, sitting in a circle smoking cigarettes in my living room.
 It had never been like that before.
 I am a very quiet and private person.
 The peace was going away.
 It was changing too fast.
 I remember actually jumping out the living room window onto the lawn to get out of there; I couldn't wait long enough to use the door!
 Words - too many of them, it seemed to me.
 I was young and not ready for what I had gotten myself into.
 I became paranoid and aware of mind games others were trying to play on me.
 I had never even thought of that before.
 That was how we did Harvest, in love in the beginning and with some doubts at the end.